 Designer Alena Capra talks about current trends in the industry

-Alena Capra is the owner of Alena Capra Designs, an award winning, interior design firm based in Fort Lauderdale, Florida.
-She is a graduate of both the University of Miami, and the Metropolitan Institute of Design.
-Alena has more than 15 years experience as an interior designer, and is also accredited through the National Kitchen and Bath Association, as a Certified Kitchen Designer and a Certified Bathroom Designer.
+Designer Alena Capra is the owner of Alena Capra Designs, an award-winning, interior design firm based in Fort Lauderdale, Florida.
+She is a graduate of both the University of Miami and the Metropolitan Institute of Design.
+Alena has more than 15 years of experience as an interior designer and is also accredited through the National Kitchen and Bath Association, as a Certified Kitchen Designer and a Certified Bathroom Designer.
 She has completed numerous interior design projects in Florida, as well as in other areas of the country, including New York and Minnesota.

 In conversation with Alena Capra